 - If provision is going to be sought for legal costs, the claimant should demonstrate what steps they have taken to find lawyers willing to act on a conditional or deferred fee basis or to obtain legal expense insurance.

 - These sorts of applications should only be contemplated in cases where eligibility is conceded or the claimant’s position on that point is particularly strong and an immediate need can be demonstrated – for example claims by minor children where the surviving parent is struggling to support them, spousal claims where for example there is an urgent need to pay mortgage instalments.
 Such applications are always going to be difficult, and will require very careful consideration, where there is a factual dispute as to the claimant’s standing to bring a claim.
-Embarking on a chancy application will not only leave the claimant with the burden of a costs order against them but also risks adverse comment being made about the substantive merits of such a claim, which may then weaken the claimant’s hand in negotiations.
+Embarking on a chancy application of interim payments will not only leave the claimant with the burden of a costs order against them but also risks adverse comment being made about the substantive merits of such a claim, which may then weaken the claimant’s hand in negotiations.